oneils/sql-demo/PostgreSQL/partitioning/README.md

 ## Description
-This folder contains examples related to the `Distribution` in PostreSQL.
+This folder contains examples related to the `Partitioning` in PostreSQL.

 ## partitioning_example.sql
 `partitioning_example.sql` is a SQL script which